romanowski/blog/kleisli.md

 }
 ```

 But we immediately notice a problem - our shiny arrow stops compiling!
 If you tried to fix it, it'd become clear that there is no easy way to compose these functions!
-Every function'd have to unpack a value from `Either` and pack result back into a new instance of `Either`.
+Every function would have to unpack a value from `Either` and pack result back into a new instance of `Either`.
 Resulting code would be horrible mess with a lot of boilerplate.
 Things look bleak.
 Seems we're in worse shape than before...
 Fear not.
 As we said arrows are a general interface to computation.
 This implies that many different computation types can be expressed using arrows.
 Do not forget that arrow does not impose restrictions on underlying type as long you can come up with implementations of abstract operations that arrow typeclass needs ie. `first`/`second` and `compose`.
 While ordinary `A => B` functions are clearly not sufficient to express our new idea, there exists another abstraction designed to do that.
 It is called `Kleisli` to honor [Swiss mathematician](https://en.wikipedia.org/wiki/Heinrich_Kleisli) who studied properties of categories associated to monads.
-Going back to our Scala domain `Kleisli` represents _monadic_ computations ie. functions of type `A => M[B]`.
+Going back to our Scala domain `Kleisli` represents _monadic_ computations i.e. functions of type `A => M[B]`.
 We'll be able to implement arrow on `Kleisli`, creating so called Kleisli arrows ie. arrows that can compose functions of type `A => M[B]` as long as `M` is a monad.

 ##### What's a monad?
 Monad is bread and butter of functional programming.
 I'm not going to explain the concept in this blog post.
 It'd probably take quite a few (posts - pun intended) to just skim through theory and practice of monads.
 For our purposes it suffices to know that monad is a container with two operations: `bind` and `return` (sometimes called `unit` but we'll be calling it `point` to keep things faimilar for Scalaz people).
-This operations have the following semantics (from [wiki](https://en.wikipedia.org/wiki/Monad_%28functional_programming%29)):
+These operations have the following semantics (from [wiki](https://en.wikipedia.org/wiki/Monad_%28functional_programming%29)):

 >    The return operation takes a value from a plain type and puts it into a monadic container using the constructor, creating a monadic value.
 >    The bind operation takes as its arguments a monadic value and a function from a plain type to a monadic value, and returns a new monadic value.

+Many types you've probably used thousands of times can be treated as monads.
+For instance, a famous example of a `Monad` is `List` with `return` creating one element `List` and `bind` being Scala's `flatMap`.
+More involved examples include Slick's `Query` where `return` is a `Query#apply` and `bind` chains queries together (again, `flatMap`).
-We'll also put to use the fact that monad is a kind of functor ie. it can be mapped over (like a list or a map).
+We'll also put to use the fact that monad is a kind of functor i.e. it can be mapped over (like a list or a map).
 So we'll add another operation to monad interface, called `fmap` that will give us ability to `map` over monadic values.
 Putting this together, we'll be representing monads as members of the following typeclass:

 TODO link to GitHub